Vector35/binaryninja-api/docs/guide/plugins.md

 True
 ```

-Then just restart, and your plugin will be loaded.
+Then just restart and your plugin will be loaded.

 ### Installing Prerequisites

+Binary Ninja can now automatically install pip requirements for python plugins when the plugin was installed using the plugin manager.
+If the plugin author has included a `reuirements.txt` file, the plugin manager will automatically install those dependencies.

-Because Windows and MacOS ship with an embedded version of Python, if you want to install plugins inside that Python, we recommend instead installing an official [python.org] (NOTE: ensure you do not accidentally install a 32-bit build) version, or a [homebrew] Python 3.x build.
+Because Windows and MacOS ship with an embedded version of Python, if you want to install plugins inside that Python, we recommend instead installing an official [python.org](https://www.python.org/downloads/windows/) (NOTE: ensure you do not accidentally install a 32-bit build) version, or a [homebrew](https://docs.brew.sh/Homebrew-and-Python) Python 3.x build.

-Then, you can adjust your [python.interpreter setting] to point to the appropriate install location.
-Note that the file being pointed to should be a `.dll` or `.dylib` though homebrew will often make the files not have any extension.
+Then you can adjust your [python.interpreter setting](../getting-started.md#python.interpreter) to point to the appropriate install location.
+Note that the file being pointed to should be a `.dll` or `.dylib` though homebrew will often install libraries without any extension.
 For example:

 ```
 $ file /usr/local/Cellar/python@3.8/3.8.5/Frameworks/Python.framework/Versions/3.8/Python
 /usr/local/Cellar/python@3.8/3.8.5/Frameworks/Python.framework/Versions/3.8/Python: Mach-O 64-bit dynamically linked shared library x86_64
 ```

-Note that using `pip.main` is no longer supported by the pip maintainers therefore this previous approach to installing dependencies is not currently supported.

 ### Troubleshooting

-Troubleshooting many Binary Ninja problems is helped by enabling debug logs and logging the output to a file.
-Just launch Binary Ninja with
+Troubleshooting many Binary Ninja problems is enhanced by enabling debug logs and logging the output to a file.
+Just launch Binary Ninja with:

 ``` text
 /Applications/Binary\ Ninja.app/Contents/MacOS/binaryninja -d -l /tmp/bnlog.txt